mitogen-hq/mitogen/docs/api.rst

 .. class:: Sender (context, dst_handle)

-    Senders are used to send pickled messages to a handle in another context, it is the inverse of :py:class:`mitogen.core.Sender`.
+    Senders are used to send pickled messages to a handle in another context, it is the inverse of :class:`mitogen.core.Sender`.

     Senders may be serialized, making them convenient to wire up data flows.
-    See :py:meth:`mitogen.core.Receiver.to_sender` for more information.
+    See :meth:`mitogen.core.Receiver.to_sender` for more information.

     :param mitogen.core.Context context:
         Context to send messages to.